 “Bone loss that occurs with cancer therapy is more rapid and severe than postmenopausal bone loss in women or normal age-related osteoporosis in men.” - Guise TA: Bone loss and fracture risk associated with cancer therapy.
 Oncologist 11:1121-1131, 2006

-Osteopenia means you have lower-than-normal bone density.
-Osteopenia isn't a disease, but it can mean that you're at higher risk for breaking a bone.
+- Osteopenia means you have lower-than-normal bone density.
+Osteopenia isn't a disease, but it can mean that you're at higher risk of breaking a bone.

-Osteoporosis is a disease and lowers your bone density to make your bones very brittle and easily breakable.
+- Osteoporosis is a disease that lowers your bone density, making your bones very brittle and easily breakable.

 Recommended Read : Lymphedema and Breast Cancer

-Following are some of treatments used for breast cancer which can negatively affect
+Following are some of the treatments used for breast cancer which can negatively affect bone health:

-Certain types of chemotherapy that cause bone loss due to both the induction of premature menopause and direct effects on bone turnover.
+- Certain types of chemotherapy that cause bone loss due to both the induction of premature menopause and their direct effects on bone turnover.

-Hormonal therapy using tamoxifen which is a selective estrogen receptor modulator (SERM) that can be used to treat both pre- and postmenopausal women with breast cancer.
-It blocks estrogen from binding to the estrogen receptor on breast cancer cells so estrogen cannot promote growth of the cancer cells.
+- Hormonal therapy using tamoxifen, which is a selective estrogen receptor modulator (SERM) that can be used to treat both pre- and postmenopausal women with breast cancer.
+It blocks estrogen from binding to the estrogen receptor on breast cancer cells, so estrogen cannot promote the growth of the cancer cells.
 Recent data shows that tamoxifen does NOT have an appreciable negative effect on bone health.
-It can cause joint pain and several other side effects however.
+It can cause joint pain and several other side effects, however.

-Steroid medications (such as prednisone, cortisone) that tend to both reduce the body's ability to absorb calcium and increase how fast bone is broken down.
+- Steroid medications (such as prednisone and cortisone) that tend to both reduce the body's ability to absorb calcium and increase how fast bone is broken down.

 Aromatase inhibitor (AI) is one of the well-known risk factors for osteoporosis in postmenopausal breast cancer patients.